nikitavoloboev/data/productivity/flow/Rules.md

 - No TODOs in normal wiki entries
 	- the wiki is for notes and references and some actionable dedicated lists like [reading](../working-on/Reading.md) or [learning](../working-on/Learning.md).
 - Describe links on the same line with `:` separator (if needs more description, then sub dash)
+- Don't repeat myself or anyone else
+	- if something has already been said either by me or someone else, link to it

 ## Capitalising things
 - Main dashed points